B1nus/wezy/README.md

 cb has first class support for game development.
 ## Graphics programming
 cb natively supports graphics programming in [webgpu](https://en.wikipedia.org/wiki/WebGPU).
 As mentioned below, cb compiles to webassembly code for compatibility and this plays nicely with webgpu which is meant to be used in the browser.
 The builtin ... is called

+Working with webgpu in other languages can be a massive pain.
+You need to redefine your types, you need to memorize numbers since shader language doesn't have enums.
+Etc. cb interacts with webgpu in a very convenient way, the languages are not too dissimilar though to be fair.
 ## Networking
 cb natively supports websockets for easy multiplayer implementations.
 The builtin ... is called.
 ## Audio